ika-rwth-aachen/docker-ros/README.md

 Create a file `additional-pip-requirements.txt` in your `docker` folder (or configure a different `ADDITIONAL_PIP_FILE`) and list any other Python dependencies that need to be installed via *pip*.

-### Custom Installation Script
+### Custom Installation Scripts

-If your ROS-based repository requires to execute any other installation or pre-/post-installation steps, you can use a special `custom.sh` script.
+If your ROS-based repository requires to execute any other installation or pre-/post-installation steps, you can specify multiple custom scripts that are executed during the image building process.
+See the [configuration variable documentation](#configuration-variables) for the following variables.
+- `BEFORE_DEPENDENCY_IDENTIFICATION_SCRIPT`
+- `AFTER_DEPENDENCY_IDENTIFICATION_SCRIPT`
+- `BEFORE_DEPENDENCY_INSTALLATION_SCRIPT`
+- `AFTER_DEPENDENCY_INSTALLATION_SCRIPT`

-Create a script `custom.sh` in your `docker` folder (or configure a different `CUSTOM_SCRIPT_FILE`) that executes arbitrary commands as part of the image building process.
+Create those scripts in your `docker` folder (or configure different filepaths via the specified environment variables).

 ### Extra Image Files